watem-sedem/rfactor/README.md

 Any 10 minute ezqolurion input rainfall should work, but input rainfall data for the initial project were provided by the Flemish Environment Agency (VMM) and the Royal Meteorological Institute (RMI).
-Teh data from the Flemish Environment Agency (VMM) are available via [waterinfo](https://www.waterinfo.be).
+The data from the Flemish Environment Agency (VMM) are available via [waterinfo](https://www.waterinfo.be).
 The input rainfall data from the Royal Meteorological Institute (RMI) are not shared in this project.
 Please contact the RMI if you would like to obtain the a copy of the RMI